Tsingularity/dift/README.md

 or create a new conda environment and install the packages manually using the shell commands in [setup_env.sh](setup_env.sh).

-## Interactive Demo
+## Interactive Demo: Give it a Try!
-We provide an interative jupyter notebook [demo.ipynb](demo.ipynb) to demonstrate the semantic correspondence established by DIFT.
+We provide an interative jupyter notebook [demo.ipynb](demo.ipynb) to demonstrate the semantic correspondence established by DIFT, and you could try on your own images!
 After loading two images, you could left-click on an interesting point of the source image on the left, then after 1 or 2 seconds, the corresponding point on the target image will be displayed as a red point on the right, together with a heatmap showing the per-pixel cosine distance calculated using DIFT.
 Here're two examples on cat and guitar:

 <table>
     <tr>